mahmoud/sedimental/entries/simple_statistics_for_systems.md

 of the whole, and the mean of the medians is right out.

 Reservoir sampling readds this power of dataset combination, much more robustly than moment-based statistics.
-With the count of the associated data, we can create a weighted dataset representative of both.
+With the counts of the associated data, we can create weighted datasets, suitable for merging into a reservoir representing more data.
 This is like taking two thumbnails, scaling them up, interleaving them, and scaling back down again.
-This mergeability is incredibly important for algorithms running in-process over streams of data that often, to reach its full potential, must be recombined and rolled up across processes, machines, and datacenters.
+This mergeability is incredibly important for algorithms running over streams of data that often make the most sense when rolled up across processes, machines, and datacenters.

+### p-values

+Reservoir sampling introduces one subtle statistical nuance.
+Because the entire population is considered, and points are uniformly randomly selected, hypothesis-testing metrics like the p-value are meaningless here.
+Hypothesis testing is used as a checksum to test that the data is as random as we expect it to be according to a given distribution.
+But our sample is random by definition, guaranteed by the accuracy of your random number generator of choice.
+Furthermore, classical reservoir sampling as described here does not assume a distribution, so it is not possible to compute a p-value.
+Accuracy is instead measured directly as a function of the number of points configured in your reservoir.
+Low resolution will lead to poor accuracy.

+-->

 <!--
 Not pre-selecting the quantile points also enables better probability